nickbild/gemini/README.md

 Project Gemini demonstrates a method to recreate a functionally identical copy of software using deep learning.

-The copy operates exactly like the original software, but uses none of the original source code or any proprietary algorithms.
+The copy operates exactly like the original software, but uses none of the original source code or proprietary algorithms.
 It is de novo self-programmed software.

 This method can be used even if the original software has been lost.